rackerlabs/support-how-to/content/cloud-sites/add-impersonation-for-aspupload-on-cloud-sites.md

     </BODY>
     </HTML>

-Now, just browse to your url <code>www.mydomain.com/uploads.asp</code> and you are ready to upload files.
+You can browse to your url <code>www.mydomain.com/uploads.asp</code> to upload the files.

 Here's a working example of the above scripts, hosted on Cloud Sites.

-For more information, please visit <http://www.aspupload.com/> for more examples and the manual.
+For more examples and documentation, see the [AspUpload website](http://www.aspupload.com/).